- Fortune 1000 and large ecommerce sites need scalable content strategies to 10X SEO results.

 Conduct keyword research

-SEO can and should underpin your content strategy.
+SEO should underpin your content strategy.
 Data you’ll glean from keyword research won’t just ensure that your content sees an organic return; it will also teach you about your audience.
 What do your customers care about?
 Which topics are they interested in?
 What solutions are they looking for?

 Remember to include long-tail keyword research in your content plan, mixing in short-tail keywords where they make sense.